Best Dog Life Jackets of 2026

 Although it’s the highest price option, the Protector Life Jacket offered impressive features for keeping a bigger dog like Miles safe and comfortable in the water.
 Miles is nearly 70 lbs, so it was important to find a dog life jacket that could offer stability as well as maneuverability for a dog his size, like when he’s tossed around in ocean whitewater.

-The mesh lining inside of the Non-stop Dogwear Life Jacket adds breathability and padding.
+The mesh lining inside the Nonstop Dogwear Protector Life Jacket adds breathability and is more comfortable against fur than some of the other materials we looked at.

 While we haven’t found any significant drawbacks yet, we believe it’s important to keep testing the Protector Life Jacket for long-term durability.
-So far, we haven’t encountered any major issues, but we want to make sure it holds up over time.
+We're two years into testing, and we haven’t encountered any major issues other than this is the most expensive dog life jacket we tested.
+However, with a lot of dog gear, jackets for bigger dogs tend to cost more than jackets for little dogs, so this isn't too surprising.

 Material: 400-denier Ripstop material with a Neoprene liner